SlexAxton/blog/source/_posts/2013-03-29-understanding-javascript-inheritance.markdown

 }
 ```

 Perfect.
-Now the baby can `sayHi` on it's own.
+Now the baby can `sayHi` on its own.

 ```javascript
 var alex = makeBaby(myDad, 'Alex Sexton');